jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 314 Scope of enforcement order
 (1) An enforcement order is an order made under section 319 by the Environment Court that may do any 1 or more of the following:
-  (a) require a person to cease, or prohibit a person from commencing, anything done or to be done by or on behalf of that person, that, in the opinion of the Environment Court,—
+  (a) require a person to cease, or prohibit a person from commencing, anything done or to be done by or on behalf of that person, that, in the opinion of the court,—
     (i) contravenes or is likely to contravene this Act, any regulations, a rule in a plan, a rule in a proposed plan, a requirement for a designation or for a heritage order, or a resource consent, section 10 (certain existing uses protected), or section 20A (certain existing lawful activities allowed); or
     (ii) is or is likely to be noxious, dangerous, offensive, or objectionable to such an extent that it has or is likely to have an adverse effect on the environment:
-  (b) require a person to do something that, in the opinion of the Environment Court, is necessary in order to—
+  (b) require a person to do something that, in the opinion of the court, is necessary in order to—
     (i) ensure compliance by or on behalf of that person with this Act, any regulations, a rule in a plan, a rule in a proposed plan, a requirement for a designation or for a heritage order, or a resource consent; or
     (ii) avoid, remedy, or mitigate any actual or likely adverse effect on the environment caused by or on behalf of that person:
   (c) require a person to remedy or mitigate any adverse effect on the environment caused by or on behalf of that person: